 Figures published by Banking & Payments Federation Ireland (BPFI) showed that 2.4 million contactless payments were made per day in June 2022

 The value of contactless payments in Q3 2022 rose by 25.8% to almost €4.8 billion.
 That’s equivalent to €52 million per day .
 This was the highest daily contactless spend in any quarter since data was collected in 2016

 The average value of a contactless payment in Ireland is €16.70

 Most of the major retailers in Ireland now accept contactless payments

-Currently, the bank charges for using contactless payments are mostly zero.
+Currently, Irish bank charges for using contactless payments are mostly zero.

 Note – AIB have a 20c fee listed for contactless transactions – but this is currently waived (since Covid).